Standard Time with Michael Feinstein

 Michael Feinstein, ambassador of the Great American Songbook, has built a dazzling career throughout the last three decades.
 From recordings that have earned him five Grammy nominations to his Emmy-nominated PBS-TV specials, his acclaimed NPR series, and concerts that span the globe, his work as an educator and archivist define him as one of the most important musical forces of our time.

 In 2007, Mr. Feinstein founded the Great American Songbook Foundation, dedicated to celebrating the art form and preserving it through educational programs, master classes, and the annual Songbook Academy for high school students.
-He also serves on the Library of Congress' National Recording Preservation Board, which ensures the future of America's sound recording heritage.
+Past graduates of the program have gone on to record acclaimed albums and appear on television programs such as NBC’s America’s Got Talent.
+He also serves on the Library of Congress’ National Recording Preservation Board, which ensures the future of America’s sound recording heritage.

 The most recent album from his multi-platinum recording career is A Michael Feinstein Christmas on Concord Records, featuring Grammy Award–winning jazz pianist Alan Broadbent.
 In 2009, Mr. Feinstein earned his fifth Grammy nomination for The Sinatra Project.